DisneyStudios/cucumber-slices-maven-plugin/README.md

 # cucumber-slices-maven-plugin
 The Cucumber Slices Plugin is designed to parse Cucumber feature files with 1 or more scenarios into many feature files, each with 1 scenario per feature file.
+Each parsed feature file is associated with a Cucumber runner file that is generated at runtime.

 The plugin can be used in combination with either the [Maven Surefire Plugin](http://maven.apache.org/surefire/maven-surefire-plugin/) or the [Maven Failsafe Plugin](http://maven.apache.org/surefire/maven-failsafe-plugin/) to run each of the generated feature files in parallel.
 Further information on how to configure these plugins to run Cucumber feature files in parallel is discussed in the [Running Scenarios In Parallel](#running-scenarios-in-parallel) section.

+The process of parsing and reassembling the feature files is outlined below:
+1. At runtime, during Maven's **generate-test-resources** phase, the **generate** goal is executed
+2. During execution,
+    1. Read in all of the Cucumber feature files
+    2. Parse the plain text files into JSON
+    3. Extract from the JSON data structure the following elements
+        1. **Feature** statement
+        2. **Background** statement
+        3. **Scenario** statement or **Scenario Outline** statement
+        4. **Given**, **When**, and **Then** statements
+        5. **Examples** statements
+    4. Reassemble these statements and write the results out to a single feature file using Gherkin syntax
+    5. Write a single Cucumber runner that contains a reference to the feature file created in Step iv
+3. Using Maven's Failsafe Plugin, fork JVMs
+4. Each fork looks for a Cucumber Runner class and then executes the single scenario

 Although not required, using the Cucumber Slices Plugin _after_ the `test-compile` lifecycle phase is NOT RECOMMENDED.
 The purpose behind the plugin is to generate (at runtime), Cucumber Feature files and Cucumber Runners, by reading from an existing set of feature files.
-In order for the plugin to work properly, it is RECOMMENDED that the execution phase is set to `generate-test-resources`, which is triggered before the `test-compile` phase.
+In order for the plugin to work properly, it is REQUIRED that the execution phase takes place before the `test-compile` phase -- use either the `generate-test-resources` or the `generate-test-sources` phase.

 ## Installation